equivalent/kora/README.md

-# Kora - Personal Knowledge Organizer
+# Kora - Personal File Archive

-A command-line Ruby application for organizing personal knowledge with full-text search capabilities.
+A command-line Ruby application for personal file organization with full-text search capabilities.

+PLEASE NOTE: this is a vibe coded experimental project

 ## Features